.30-06 Springfield: Performance

 The .30-06 cartridge was designed when shots of 1,000 yd were expected.
 In 1906, the original M1906 .30-06 cartridge consisted of a 150 gr, flat-base cupronickel-jacketed-bullet.
 After World War I, the U.S. military needed better long-range performance machine guns.
 Based on weapons performance reports from Europe, a streamlined, 173 gr boattail, gilding-metal bullet was used.
 The .30-06 cartridge, with the 173 gr bullet was called cartridge, .30, M1 ball.
 The .30-06 cartridge was far more powerful than the smaller Japanese 6.5×50mm Arisaka cartridge and comparable to the Japanese 7.7×58mm Arisaka.
 The new M1 ammunition proved to be significantly more accurate than the M1906 round.

 In 1938, the unstained, 150 gr, flat-base bullet combined with the .30-06 case became the M2 ball cartridge.
 The M2 ball specifications required 2740 ft/s minimum velocity, measured 78 ft from the muzzle.
 M2 ball was the standard-issue ammunition for military rifles and machine guns until it was replaced by the 7.62×51mm NATO round in 1954.
 For rifle use, M2 ball ammunition proved to be less accurate than the earlier M1 cartridge; even with match rifles, a target group of 5 in diameter at 200 yd using the 150 gr M2 bullet was considered optimal, and many rifles did not perform nearly as well.
 The U.S. Marine Corps retained stocks of M1 ammunition for use by snipers and trained marksmen throughout the Solomon Islands campaign in the early years of the war.

 In an effort to increase accuracy, some snipers resorted to use of the heavier .30-06 M2 armor-piercing round, a practice that re-emerged during the Korean War.
 Others sought out lots of M2 ammunition produced by Denver Ordnance, which had proved to be more accurate than those produced by other wartime ammunition plants when used for sniping at long range.
 With regards to penetration, the M2 AP round can penetrate at least 0.42 in of armor steel at 100 yd.
-A test done by Brass Fetchers shows that M2 AP can actually penetrate up to 0.5 in of MIL-A-12560 armor steel from a distance of 100 yd.
-The round struck the plate at a velocity of 2,601 fps and made a complete penetration.